npm package discovery and stats viewer.

 @mui/x-telemetry

-Package used by some of MUI X to collects anonymous telemetry data about general usage.
-Participation in this anonymous program is optional, and you may opt-out if you'd not like to share any information.
+Package used by some of MUI X to collect anonymous telemetry data about general usage during development.
+Telemetry is enabled by default in development mode and is completely removed in production builds.
+Participation in this anonymous program is optional, and you may opt out if you'd not like to share any information.

-1. By setting it directly to package settings on the application start (for example, in the main file).
+1. By using the package settings on application start (for example, in the main file).

 import { muiXTelemetrySettings } from '@mui/x-telemetry';